shubhpachauri/meetify/README.md

 # meetify
 yettel onbording task

-to run the propject follow these steps
+to run the project follow these steps

-1> clone the directory in your local
+1> clone the repo in your local

 2> open your terminal ( navigate to the folder directory) run "npm i"